-The Company complies with IFRS 10 to consolidate the financial results of Focus, a holder of an Israeli Medical Cannabis Agency (the "IMCA") license which allows it to import and supply cannabis products, on the basis of which IMC Holdings exercises "de facto control".
-For a full explanation of the Company's application of IFRS 10, see "Legal and Regulatory - Restructuring" and "Legal and Regulatory - Risk Factors".
-As of February 26, 2024, IMC Holdings holds 74% of Focus shares.
+The Company complies with IFRS 10 to consolidate the financial results of Focus, a holder of an Israeli Medical Cannabis Agency ("IMCA") license, which allows it to import and supply cannabis products, based on which IMC Holdings exercises "de facto control."
+For a full explanation of the Company's application of IFRS 10, see "Legal and Regulatory - Restructuring".
+On February 26, 2024, the IMCA approved IMC Holdings request to exercise its option to purchase the 74% interest in Focus held by Oren Shuster and Rafael Gabay.
+As of February 26, 2024, IMC Holdings holds 74% of Focus shares